BCM-Neurosurgery/pyNsXStitch/README.md

 Small helper library to stitch together Blackrock NeV and NsX files from a chunked recording into task specific files based on comments

+**** WARNING: THIS CODE REMAINS AS YET UNVERIFIED AND MAKES NO GUARANTEE THAT THE OUTPUT NSX FILES WILL CONTAIN INDIVIDUAL MISSED PACKETS OR DATA POINTS***

+(though it does generally work well as far as I can tell...)

 ## Installation

 ### Stand-alone